dilanka-rathnasiri/ckad/configuration/17_resource_requirements.md

 * Limit => Max resources value
     * Can't exceed limit
 * (Request value) <= (Limit)
-* By default, no requests values or limits for any pod in Kubernetes
+* By default, no requests values or limits for any object in Kubernetes
     * So, pod or container can consume all the resources of the cluster
 * When only the limit is specified, but no requests values => requests value = limit
 * When the pod or container exceeds the cpu limit => cpu starts to throttle
 * When the pod or container exceeds the memory => Out of Memory (OOM) error
     * The pod or container will be killed
+    * Reason will be `OOMKilled`

-## Define Resource Requirements In The Manifest File
+## Define Resource Requirements In Manifest File

 Container wise: